 The Historic Reproduction Beads

-Each of the handmade glass reproduction beads sold by Tillerman Beads which can be seen in the online shop and the galleries on the Mancunium website are as accurately reproduced and as true to the original source material as possible.
+Each of the handmade glass reproduction beads sold by Tillerman Beads which can be seen in the online shop are as accurately reproduced and as true to the original source material as possible.

 Each bead we offer is referenced with information about the original source material, each bead is handmade in Britain, and presented with knowledge of not only the bead background but made with an understanding of the creation of each bead.
 All the provenance for the beads is based on documented material, such as archaeological reports and museum finds.
 We never use information from sites such as auction or sale houses which offer unprovenanced beads which may be collected under unethical conditions or have inaccurate attributions.

-Many of the beads in the galleries are from work done to supply museum shops or by special request for people who have particular requirements, such as owning a copy of an excavated artefact.
+Many of the beads are from work done to supply museum shops or by special request for people who have particular requirements, such as owning a copy of an excavated artefact.

 Too much choice, some folk say, but we believe that you can never have too many beads

 , and more choice means a bigger chance of finding exactly the beads that you want.

 So, if you're overwhelmed by the selection, simply brew up, grab a biscuit or two and browse a bit at a time.
 But don't take too long as many of the contemporary bead sets are one-of-a-kind and may be gone before you know it.